Blatts12/hog-toast/README.md

 ## Swipe to dismiss

-On touch devices, toasts can be swiped horizontally to dismiss.
+Toasts can be swiped to dismiss using touch or mouse drag (pointer events).
 This works out of the box with no configuration needed.

-- Swiping left or right translates the toast and fades it out as you drag.
+- The dismiss direction depends on the group's `position`.
+A `"bottom-right"` toast can be swiped right or down; a `"top-center"` toast can only be swiped up; a `"bottom-left"` toast can be swiped left or down.
+- Swiping in the "out" direction translates the toast.
+Swiping the other way is elastic — it resists with roughly 10% translation, capped at 16px.
-- Releasing past **40% of the toast width** triggers dismiss — the toast flies off in the swipe direction and `hog_remove_toast` is dispatched.
+- Releasing past **120px** from the start point triggers dismiss — the toast flies off screen and `hog_remove_toast` is dispatched.
-- Releasing below the threshold snaps the toast back into place.
+- Releasing below the threshold snaps the toast back with a spring animation.
-- Vertical scrolling is never interrupted — the gesture is ignored when the finger moves more vertically than horizontally.
+- `touch-action: none` is set on each toast element, so native scrolling is suppressed while a pointer is held on a toast.
+The swipe axis is locked after a 5px movement in any direction.

 ## Accessibility